Chrystal - A Life Story

 Colouring: brown with black strips

 The cat in this picture is the star of this website.
 She is the very reason that this page was developed, so that many others could bask in her glory, and see what a pretty cat she is.
 This should be the first page you're seeing here.
 This is the brief biography of this fiesty feline.
 She has led a full life, there is no doubt about that.
 She has seen two different cities and has had two different homes.
 She had been out about in the first neighbourhood she lived in, and she is a little fighter too.
-She has proven in the times that she slipped outside that she is not only a good fighter but one little naughty kitty - best known for picking fights.
+She has proven in the times that she slipped outside that she is not only a good fighter but one little naughty kitty - best known for picking fights whether with cats or the neighbour's dog.

 She never always lived as the only cat in the house.
 Her brother, a little hot-headed male tabby, Rocky, dominanted for a long time, before she finally figured out how to kick his ass.
 Needless to say, that was a sad for him.
 His ego got terribly bruised.
 This was also when she developed her fighting spirit and figured out how to fight and stick up for herself regardless of who she was taking on.
 Though, ironically, she would never use her claws against her owners, always very gentle.

 After she learned to push him around, the tables turned in her favour.
-She was no longer the victim, she was no thw bully.
-It was also at this pojtn that she begun to pick fights with the neighbourhood cats.
+She was no longer the victim, she was now the bully.
+It was also at this point that she begun to pick fights with the neighbourhood cats.
 We couldn't even bring her out with us unless we knew that there were no cats around for her to pick a fight with.
 If we didn't check and turned our backs very briefly, she'd sniff the others out, and she would zero on some innocent cat ambling peacefully along the road, not seeking a fight.